-Local communities are able to use neighbourhood planning to grant full or outline planning permission in areas where they most want to see new homes and businesses, making it easier and quicker for development to go ahead.
+Local communities are able to use neighbourhood planning to determine grant full or outline planning permission in areas where they most want to see new homes and businesses to be located, making it easier and quicker for development to go ahead.

-Provided a NDP is aligned with national planning policy, the strategic vision for the wider area set by the local authority and with other legal requirements, local people will be asked to vote on it in a referendum.
+Provided a NDP is aligned with national planning policy, the strategic vision for the wider area set by the Local authorityPlan and with other legal requirements, local people will be asked to vote on it in a referendum.
 If the Plan is approved by a majority of those who vote, then the local authority will bring it into force, and the plan will be 'made'.